rainlanguage/rainlang-vscode/README.md

 <br>

 ## rainconfig
-rainconfig specifies the configuration details for compiler and language server and should be placed in the root directory of working workspace named `rainconfig.json`, an schema is applied to the rainconfig if this extension is active. bellow is the list of rainconfig fields (all fields are optional):
+rainconfig specifies the configuration details for .rain composer and language server and should be placed in the root directory of working workspace named `rainconfig.json`, an schema is applied to the rainconfig if this extension is active. bellow is the list of rainconfig fields (all fields are optional):
 - `include`: Specifies a list of directories (files/folders) to be included in watch. 'src' files are included by default and folders will be watched recursively for .rain files.
 - `subgraphs`: Specifies additional subgraph endpoints to search for a meta for a given hash, [default rain subgraphs](https://github.com/rainprotocol/meta/blob/master/src/rainSubgraphs.ts) are always included.